Migrant worker: Germany

+Russia

+A custom known as otkhodnichestvo operated in the Russian Empire, in poorer agricultural areas the peasants, usually men, were forced to temporarily migrate away from their place of residence to supplement their income.
+This was not necessarily seasonal.
+In some governorates, otkhodniks constituted up to 40% of adult male population.

+In modern Russia, a considerable part of workforce in several regions of Russian Far North are fly-in fly-out workers.
+They work for longer shifts and live in shift settlements during work shifts.

+Foreign migrant workers in Russia are commonly referred to by the German word as "gastarbeiters" (гастарбайтеры).
+They form a significant part of Russia's workforce since the dissolution of the Soviet Union.
+Comprising as much as 25% of the workforce, the majority of migrant workers come from Central Asia and the South Caucasus, and often work in low-skilled jobs.
+A considerable amount of them are illegal immigrants.
+As of 2020, there were 11.58 million international migrants in Russia or about 7.9% of the total population, making Russia the country with the fourth largest migrant population.

 Sweden

-Since December 2008, Sweden has more liberal rules for labor immigration from 'third countries' – countries outside the European Union (EU) and European Economic Area (EEA) – than any other country in OECD.
+Since December 2008, Sweden has more liberal rules for labor immigration from 'third countries' – countries outside the European Union and European Economic Area – than any other country in OECD.
 The introduction of employer-driven labor immigration, motivated by the need to address labor shortages, resulted in large inflows of migrants also in low-skilled occupations in labor surplus sectors, for example the restaurant and cleaning sectors.

 Switzerland

 The underestimation of the required integration services by the state and the society of the host countries, but also by the migrants themselves.
 Switzerland's transformation into a country of immigration was not until after the accelerated industrialization in the second half of the 19th century.
 Switzerland was no longer a purely rural Alpine area but became a European vanguard in various industries at that time, first of textile, later also the mechanical and chemical industries.
 Since the middle of the 19th century especially German academics, self-employed and craftsmen, but also Italians, who found a job in science, industry, construction and infrastructure construction migrated to Switzerland.